Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Gelatin.

-Tablets are packaged in dark glass bottles in the amount of 30 pieces.
-The cardboard pack contains one vial with tablets and instructions for the preparation.
+The tablets are packaged in dark glass bottles in the amount of 30 pieces.
+The cardboard box contains one bottle of tablets and instructions for the drug.

-The active substance of Prednisolone tablets is a synthetic chemical derivative of glucocorticosteroids (hormones of the adrenal cortex that perform various biological functions in the body).
+The active ingredient of Prednisolone tablets is a synthetic chemical derivative of glucocorticosteroids (hormones of the adrenal cortex that perform various biological functions in organism).
 It has a pronounced anti-inflammatory effect, which is realized through several mechanisms:

-• Inhibition (suppression) of the enzyme phospholipase A 2, which catalyzes the reaction of the synthesis of prostaglandins from arachidonic acid in the focus of the inflammatory reaction.
+• Inhibition (suppression) of the enzyme phospholipase A 2, which catalyzes the synthesis of prostaglandins from arachidonic acid at the site of the inflammatory reaction.
 Prostaglandins are the main mediators of inflammation.
-They are responsible for the development of pain, tissue swelling and hyperemia.
-By blocking the enzyme phospholipase A2, prednisolone reduces the concentration of prostaglandins and the severity of the inflammatory reaction.
+They are responsible for development pain, tissue swelling and hyperemia.
+By blocking the phospholipase A2 enzyme with prednisolone, the concentration of prostaglandins and the severity of the inflammatory reaction decreases.

-• Inhibition of the accumulation of cells of the immune system in tissues that are responsible for the inflammatory process (leukocytes, lymphocytes, tissue macrophages).
+• Inhibition of cell accumulation immune system in tissues that are responsible for the inflammatory process (leukocytes, lymphocytes, tissue macrophages).

-• Blocking the process of binding of antibodies produced by B-lymphocytes and plasma cells to specific receptors in tissues.
+• Blocking the binding of antibodies produced by B lymphocytes and plasma cells to specific receptors in tissues.

-Prednisolone also has the ability to immunosuppress, it significantly reduces the functional activity of the immune system as a whole.
-However, the mechanism of this effect is still not fully understood.
-Prednisolone also enhances the reabsorption of water and sodium ions in the distal parts of the renal tubules, increases the catabolism (decay) of proteins in the human body, inhibits bone synthesis, affects the redistribution of subcutaneous fat, increases the concentration of glucose in the blood.
+Prednisolone also has the ability to immunosuppress; it significantly reduces the functional activity of the immune system as a whole.
+However, the mechanism of this effect remains not fully understood to date.
+Prednisolone also enhances the reabsorption of water and sodium ions in the distal parts of the renal tubules, increases the catabolism (breakdown) of proteins in the human body, and inhibits the synthesis bone tissue, affects the redistribution of subcutaneous fatty tissue, increases the concentration of glucose in the blood.

-and long-term intake of prednisolone in the human body, according to the feedback principle, the production of ACTH (adrenocorticotropic hormone) in the pituitary gland, which is responsible for the functional activity of the adrenal glands, decreases.
-Therefore, after long-term use of Prednisolone tablets, a period of at least 1 month is required to restore normal functioning.
+and long-term intake of prednisolone into the human body, according to the feedback principle, the production of ACTH (adrenocorticotropic hormone) in the pituitary gland, which is responsible for the functional activity of the adrenal glands, decreases.
+Therefore, after long-term use of Prednisolone tablets for recovery normal operation a period of time of at least 1 month is required.

-After oral administration of the Prednisolone tablet, the active substance is rapidly absorbed into the systemic circulation from the digestive tract, however, a longer period of time may be required for the development of a therapeutic effect (usually taking the tablets several times in accordance with the dosage).
+After taking a Prednisolone tablet orally, the active substance is quickly absorbed into the systemic bloodstream from the digestive tract, however, a longer period of time may be required for the development of the therapeutic effect (usually taking the tablets several times in accordance with the dosage).
 Prednisolone is evenly distributed in tissues, where it acts on various cell receptors, providing a therapeutic effect.
-The active substance is metabolized and excreted mainly by the liver.
+The active substance is metabolized and excreted primarily by the liver.

-To date, there are a significant number of medical indications for the use of Prednisolone tablets, these include:
+Today there is a significant amount of medical indications to the use of Prednisolone tablets, these include:

-• Endocrinological pathology - congenital adrenal hypoplasia (adrenogenital syndrome), primary or secondary insufficiency of the adrenal cortex, as a replacement therapy before surgery in patients with adrenal insufficiency, autoimmune thyroiditis (inflammation of the thyroid gland due to the production of antibodies by the immune system to its cells).
+• Endocrinological pathology – congenital adrenal hypoplasia (adrenogenital syndrome), primary or secondary insufficiency of the adrenal cortex, as replacement therapy before surgery in patients with adrenal insufficiency, autoimmune thyroiditis (inflammation thyroid gland due to the production of antibodies by the immune system to its cells).

-• Severe allergic pathology that cannot be treated with other drugs - contact dermatitis, serum sickness, anaphylactic shock, angioedema, angioedema, allergic rhinitis, hypersensitivity reaction to various drugs.
+• Heavy allergic pathology, which cannot be treated with other drugs - contact dermatitis, serum sickness, anaphylactic shock, angioedema, allergic rhinitis, hypersensitivity reaction to various drugs.

-• Rheumatic systemic diseases in which connective tissue is affected due to an autoimmune process - rheumatism, rheumatoid arthritis, Bechterew's disease (ankylosing spondylitis), psoriatic arthritis, acute gouty arthritis, systemic lupus erythematosus, systemic scleroderma, dermatomyositis, systemic vasculitis, mesoarteritis, periarteritis nodosa.
+• Rheumatic systemic diseases in which connective tissue is affected due to an autoimmune process - rheumatism, rheumatoid arthritis, ankylosing spondylitis (ankylosing spondylitis), psoriatic arthritis, acute gouty arthritis, systemic lupus erythematosus, systemic scleroderma, dermatomyositis, systemic vasculitis, mesoarteritis, periarteritis nodosa.

 • Skin diseases - severe erythema multiforme (Stevens-Johnson disease), severe psoriasis, eczema, pemphigus, fungal skin lesions, seborrheic, exfoliative dermatitis, bullous dermatitis herpetiformis, pemphigoid.